gnudatalanguage/gdl/paper/paper.md

 the `GDL Workbench` IDE for GDL and the continuous integration setup.
 GD has contributed a major rework of widgets and plotting subsystems to the 1.0 release.
 GD and AC have been the key maintainers and developers of GDL over the last decade.
-GVJ has contributed support for Windows OS, newer `IDL` datatypes and library routines.
+GVJ has contributed support for Windows OS, newer `IDL` datatypes, and library routines.
 LS started the `gdl_kernel` project.
-SF, ERdL, JT, JW and RAS contributed library routines.
+SF, ERdL, JT, JW, and RAS contributed library routines.
-OS, TT, OP and TE maintain GDL packages.
+OS, TT, OP, and TE maintain GDL packages.
 SA had been an active contributor in years 2009-2015 and has since kept contributing to project maintenance.
 JP and SA wrote the paper draft, and all the other authors have reviewed and confirmed the text.

 # Acknowledgements
-`GDL` development benefited from code contributions, bug reports and feedback from numerous other developers and users.
+`GDL` development benefited from code contributions, bug reports, and feedback from numerous other developers and users.

 `GDL` development had been hosted at Sourceforge over 2003-2018 and has moved to Github.